-MU 111 The Life and Music of George Gershwin (H)
+MU 111 The Lives and Music of Gershwin, Ellington, and Porter (H)

-This course focuses on the life and music of one of America's greatest composers, George Gershwin.
-At home in popular as well as serious music, Gershwin is beloved for his popular songs written for Broadway shows and Hollywood musicals, and concert works such as Rhapsody in Blue and An American in Paris.
-His fascinating life illuminates the decades of the 1920s and 1930s.
-This course studies his life and music through readings, movies, listening, and class discussion.
+This course focuses on the life and music of three of America's greatest composers, Duke Ellington, George Gershwin, and Cole Porter.
+These three composers defined American music, both through popular song and serious music.
+Their work was heard on radio, in dance halls, on Broadway, in films, and at concert halls, providing an important context for understanding mid-20th century America.
+This course studies the life and music of these composers through readings, movies, listening, and class discussion.
 Three credits.